Niharika-ar/Devops-demo/README.md

 # Devops-demo
-i am learning devops and doing practice on git
+i am learning devops and doing practice on github